zhangdongqin/smRNApipe-nf/README.md

 	--gtf hsa.gff3
 	--species hsa
 	```
-5. Nextflow is based on java, so please comfirm that java in you PATH
+5. -Nextflow is based on java, so please comfirm that java in you PATH